 In most cases a fixed term exclusion will be the last resort after a range of measures have been tried to improve the child's behaviour.
 We follow DfE guidelines on exclusions and the final decision to externally exclude can be made only by the Headteacher or through delegation to the Deputy Headteacher.
-When
+When deciding to exclude a child, the Headteacher will ensure that there has been a thorough investigation.
+The standard of proof currently applied in school exclusions is the balance of probabilities.
+A child can only be fixed termed excluded up to 45 days in any one school year.

-- The length of a fixed term exclusion will be decided by the Headteacher with reference to the severity of the incident and whether or not it is a first offence - The When a child is sent home as a consequence of their actions we record this formally, as fixed term exclusion. - The incidents or offences that could lead to a fixed term exclusion are detailed on the consequence list for the behaviour logs - ⇒ If a child is excluded from school the parents/carers are responsible for ensuring that the child is not in a public place during school hours.
-Parents/carers may be given a fixed penalty notice or prosecuted if they fail to do so - When a child is excluded from school, we will: - o Notify the parents/carers of the decision to exclude their child and the reasons for this - o Send a letter to parents/carers detailing the reasons for the exclusion along with details of the reintegration meeting - o For exclusions longer than 1 day, child's will be provided work to complete at home - o Arrange a reintegration meeting for the parents/carers and children to attend at the end of the exclusion period - o At the reintegration meeting strategies will be discussed to support the behaviour modification of the child - The school will notify the Governing Body of fixed term exclusion leading to more than five days in any one term and exclusions resulting in a public examination or national curriculum test being missed - Should a parent/carer disagree with the justification for the exclusion, they can contact the Governing Body
+The length of a fixed term suspension will be decided by the Headteacher with reference to the severity of the incident and whether or not it is a first offence

+- > When a child is sent home as a consequence of their actions we record this formally, as fixed term suspension. - > The incidents or offences that could lead to a fixed term suspension are detailed on cooms. - ➤ If a child is excluded from school the parents/carers are responsible for ensuring that the child is not in a public place during school hours.
+Parents/carers may be given a fixed penalty notice or prosecuted if they fail to do so - > When a child is excluded from school, we will: - o Notify the parents/carers of the decision to exclude their child and the reasons for this - o Send a letter to parents/carers detailing the reasons for the exclusion along with details of the reintegration meeting - o For suspensions longer than 1 day, child's will be provided work to complete at home - o Arrange a reintegration meeting for the parents/carers and children to attend at the end of the exclusion period - o At the reintegration meeting strategies will be discussed to support the behaviour modification of the child - > The school will notify the Governing Body of fixed term exclusion leading to more than five days in any one term and exclusions resulting in a public examination or national curriculum test being missed > Should a parent/carer disagree with the justification for the suspension, they can contact the